ardenBarden/WineRevue/README.md

 I was able to parse the html and transfer relevant information into results.csv, attached here.
 I gathered the owner names, street addresses, and towns of each business, storing null values where none were listed.

+I now plan to transition to a new phase of my project: I need to find some method of gauging the spacial relevance of these addresses, and select the ones within a five mile radius.
+I know certain databases come with geospacial packages-- MongoDB has one I believe, from the research I've conducted.
+Either way, I'll need to compare them to Wine Revue's address, 219 Parking Way, Lake Jackson, TX 77566, and store information about the distance between them.
+Would it be possible to automate a system of typing these addresses in to google maps?